jeroenvandisseldorp/ksml/docs/tutorials/intermediate/joins.md

 Track user shopping behavior by correlating clicks and purchases within a 30-minute window to understand the customer journey.

+**What it does:**

+- **Produces two streams**: Creates product_clicks (user clicks on products) and product_purchases (user buys products) with user_id keys and timestamps
+- **Joins with time window**: Uses join operation with 30-minute timeDifference to correlate clicks with purchases that happen within 30 minutes
+- **Stores in window stores**: Both streams use 60-minute window stores (2×30min) with retainDuplicates=true to buffer events for correlation
+- **Combines with valueJoiner**: When matching user_id found in both streams within time window, combines click and purchase data into single result
+- **Outputs correlations**: Returns JSON showing both events with conversion analysis (did click lead to purchase, what products involved)

 ??? info "Producer: Clicks and Purchases (click to expand)"

     ```yaml